Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ---

 ### Thank You
+- Nilaus for his tutorials on trains stations
-- MadZuri for his balanced train loading/unloading designs
+- MadZuri for his balanced train loading/unloading designs (used in previous versions)
 - Hactar for his rail network, I've been using before making this book: <br>
 https://gist.github.com/HactarCE/bc85d8c49d3e686d66d181d471cd50b1
 - An Entire Sleeve for helping out with testing